fortunab/gating_mech/ProjectPipeline/HistoDyn_BioGater_GitHub/README.md

 This repository contains a reproducible TensorFlow implementation of **HistoDyn::BioGater**, a lightweight dynamic-gating model for colorectal histology classification.
 The model replaces dense always-on computation with interpretable cheap operations such as normalization, contrast amplification, polarity mapping, binarization, and texture shifts.
 A learnable gate controls which operations are emphasized.

 The associated paper describes BioGater as a dynamically sparse architecture for computational pathology, using biologically grounded operations regulated by top-k learning gates and L1 sparsity.
 It reports improvements over RandomOp Mixer, ConvMixer, and pruned baselines in accuracy, calibration, and energy efficiency.
+For better results, use 40 or 50 epochs, instead of 10 for each block layer.

 \---